 EXISTENTIAL

-High and complex focus on meaning, values, ethics, morality, ecological interconnectedness, and the nature of reality.
+Highly complex awareness and experience of being, meaning, values, ethics, morality, ecological interconnectedness, and the nature of reality (often including a transpersonal awareness of reality as well).

 RECOGNIZING GIFTEDNESS